Staying well in hot weather

 By taking simple precautions, such as staying hydrated and finding shade during the hottest parts of the day, you can significantly reduce the risk of becoming ill and needing the services of the NHS

-Dr Ash Peshen Deputy Chief Medical Officer at NHS Kent and Medway
+Dr Kate Langford Chief Medical and Outcomes Officer, NHS Kent and Medway

-Dr Ash Peshen, Deputy Chief Medical Officer at NHS Kent and Medway, said: “However much we might like the sun, we know that it can have detrimental effects on our health, especially for the young, our elderly residents and those who are most vulnerable.
+Dr Kate Langford, NHS Kent and Medway's Chief Medical and Outcomes Officer, said: “However much we might like the sun, we know that it can have detrimental effects on our health, especially for the young, our elderly residents and those who are most vulnerable.

 “By taking simple precautions, such as staying hydrated and finding shade during the hottest parts of the day, you can significantly reduce the risk of becoming ill and needing the services of the NHS.